 Follow along, completing the templates in the order they were created on the canvas to complete the workshop.
 Like other templates, instructions are included in a sticky note in the top right corner of the artboard to help guide the team.
 Since Coediting is enabled, the whole team can participate in the process as if you were all present in front of a physical whiteboard.

 If you’re looking to start with a simple activity, or have a particular goal in mind, starting with a template can be a great way to get started.

 From the templates tab, there are many different options available, including Journey maps, and business canvases.
 To help you kick things off, here are a couple of popular templates to look for.

 The customer journey map is a great template for documenting the experience of your customers, or users throughout the lifecycle of the product.
 This could be directed broadly on the end to end experience, or focused more closely on a particular aspect or workflow within the product experience.
 Leveraging customer journeys can help you map out effective solutions.

 This exercise aims to document user sentiment, thoughts and feelings in order to create a narrative around the experience of interacting with a product or service.

 The design thinking exercise provides the outline for taking a design led strategy approach to projects.
 It includes a series of questions covering topics from the people involved, to the impact of the project.
 As a team, use the sticky notes to fill in responses to the questions using Coediting.

-This exercise is beneficial when designing taxonomies, search and navigation structures, as it helps you to understand how people perceive the grouping of information.
+This exercise is beneficial when designing taxonomies, search and navigation structures, as it helps you understand how people perceive the grouping of information.
 Starting with the cards on the left, team members fill in topics, related to the project, that they believe are relevant.
-On the right, categories are created in the blue boxes and collectively as a team, the stickies are moved into the categories that relate most closely.
+On the right, categories are created in the blue boxes, and collectively as a team, the stickies are moved into the categories that relate most closely.
 Once again, using Coediting, teams are able to do this in real time, together, from anywhere around the world.
 Learn more about card sorting and try it out with your team.